0xCh33z/PowerEnum/README.md

 # PowerEnum
-Designed to gather basic information from a Windows host.
+Designed to automate information gathering on Windows hosts for the OSCP.

+Usage: `.\PowerUp.ps1`